falconsmilie/phospy/README.md

   phosphoproteomic data with PhosR*.
 STAR Protocols, 2(2), 100585.
 - Original R package: `PYangLab/PhosR`

-PhosPy should be described as an unofficial port unless and until the original PhosR authors choose to endorse or participate in it.
+PhosPy should be described as an unofficial implementation unless and until the original PhosR authors choose to endorse or participate in it.

 ## License

 This repository is distributed under the **GNU General Public License v3.0 only (GPL-3.0-only)**.
-See [ `LICENSE`](LICENSE).
+See [`LICENSE`](LICENSE).

 That choice is deliberate.
 PhosR is distributed under GPL-3, and the GNU GPL FAQ treats translation of a program into another programming language as a kind of modification or translation under copyright law.
-This project therefore uses GPL-3.0-only as the conservative licensing position for a Python port.
+This project therefore uses GPL-3.0-only as the conservative licensing position for a Python implementation of selected PhosR-style workflows.